MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     ![Model-loading screen)](media/model-loading.PNG "Model-loading screen")

     After the model has loaded, it will appear in the default size.
-You can view the model in this size or at Life-size scale.
+You can view the model in this size or at life-size scale.

 5. If you want to change the size of the model to life-size before you place it, select the **Life-size** button (left button at the bottom of the screen).